-Monterey, Calif., December 19, 2018 - Outdoor adventures.
+Monterey, Calif. - Outdoor adventures.
 Diverse dining.
 Rich cultural history.
-Monterey County is home to all of these unforgettable experiences - and you can discover these in the towns of Marina, Salinas and Seaside along California's Central Coast.
+Discover all of these unforgettable experience in Monterey County's Central Coast towns of Marina, Salinas and Seaside.
 Though these three towns occasionally stand in the shadow of their more popular neighbors like Carmel, Monterey and Big Sur, they're still can't-miss hubs for outdoor enthusiast, foodies and history buffs alike.
-Explore these undiscovered gems for a unique experience you'll remember for years to come.
+Here's a look at each: